Assertion: Homosexuality is a genetic, preconceived preference for

 without regard for merit."
 They typically have many heterosexual

 friends.
-They merely refuse to consider them as sexual partners.
+They merely cannot consider them as sexual partners, because they are not attracted sexually to them.
 Similarly

 heterosexuals reject same-sex individuals as potential sexual partners; many